dustinstoltz/CMDist/README.md

 ## Document-Term Matrix and Word Embeddings Vectors

 To use the Concept Mover's Distance (CMD) function, you will need a document-term matrix (DTMs) and a matrix of word embeddings vectors (with the "words" as rownames).
-DTMs can be made either with the `tm`, `text2vec` or `Quanteda` package.
+DTMs can be made either with the `tm`, `text2vec`, `udpipe`, or `Quanteda` package.

 Ultimately, CMD is only as good as the word embeddings used.

 Word embeddings vectors can be from a __pre-trained source__, for example, https://nlp.stanford.edu/projects/glove/ or https://fasttext.cc/docs/en/english-vectors.html.
 It might take little data wrangling to get them loaded as a matrix in R with rownames as the words.